3 Free Deck Building Estimate Templates (2026)

 Frequently Asked Questions

-Check the FAQ section above for answers to the most common questions about deck estimates, including cost per square foot, estimate vs. quote, build timelines, permit requirements, and how to handle old deck demolition.
+Check the FAQ section above for answers to the most common questions about deck estimates, including cost per square foot, estimate vs. quote, build timelines, permit requirements, demolition, material lifespan, best time of year to build, and composite vs. wood ROI.

 Start Sending Better Deck Estimates Today